 Trend reports

 Defining trend reports enables you to compare performance test run data (transactions and web resources) over several instances of a test run.
-This provides better visibility of your application's performance and enables you to identify improvements or regressions in performance.
-For each trend in the list, summary information is displayed, providing a high-level overview of the trend.
+This provides better visibility into your application's performance and helps you identify improvements or regressions.

 Create a new trend